richard-sebos/articles/CUPS-Samba/SMB-003/aritcle.md

 create mask = 0660
 directory mask = 2770
 ```

+---

+## ✅ Summary

-- The difference between the simple setup and this one was not a lot of work but it adds additional layer of security
+The difference between a simple setup and this more secure configuration isn’t a huge amount of work—but it **does** add several important layers of protection:

-- Pictures and projects are hidden and users restricted
+* Shares are hidden (`browsable = no`) and user access is restricted
-- Pictures can not be changed or deleted
+* Family pictures are read-only and protected from deletion or modification
-- Projects can only be access from certain devices
+* Home lab projects can only be accessed from specific trusted devices
-- That said if you are going to store sensitive documents on a share drive, I would suggest encrpypting them for added security.
+* Root access is explicitly blocked from both shares

+That said, **if you’re storing sensitive documents**, it’s always a good idea to **encrypt** them at rest—even inside a private share.

-- Yoiu never know when the highest security system has becomes up because of a Zero Day
+You never know when the most secure system becomes vulnerable due to a **zero-day exploit**.

--
+---

+Let me know if you'd like to turn this into a PDF, generate diagrams, or add a troubleshooting section to handle common share access issues.